SerenaTetart/Anomaly_Detection/README.md

 <img src="https://user-images.githubusercontent.com/65224852/154252696-988e5726-808a-4167-abd3-ac5a2700ba27.png">
 </p>

-We can see that the loss goes up as the Bitcoin's price rise, everything past 2021 is an anomaly because events and market manipulation exist and thus the price change.
+We can see that the loss goes up as the Bitcoin's price rise, everything past 2021 is an anomaly because events and market manipulation exist and thus the price change in a random way.